-Potential Project Effect Indicator Change in fish or marine mammal injury or mortality risk Risk of fish or marine mammal injury or mortality due to extent, duration, or timing of land-based and in-water work, or Project-related vessel movements Change in habitat Area of expected HADD of fish habitat Change in behaviour of fish or marine mammals caused by sensory disturbances Behavioural change or habitat avoidance by fish or marine mammals caused by sensory disturbances due to underwater noise Change in water quality Short- and long-term changes in water quality (e.g., salinity, temperature, total suspended solids [TSS])
+Potential Project Effect Indicator Change in fish or marine mammal injury or mortality risk Risk of fish or marine mammal injury or mortality due to extent, duration, or timing of land-based and in-water work, or Project-related vessel movements Change in habitat Area of expected HADD of fish habitat, including loss of habitat forming marine vegetation (e.g., eelgrass, bull kelp) Change in behaviour of fish or marine mammals caused by sensory disturbances Behavioural change or habitat avoidance by fish or marine mammals caused by sensory disturbances due to light and underwater noise Change in water quality Short- and long-term changes in water quality (e.g., salinity, temperature, total suspended solids [TSS])

 The Application will identify and justify the spatial and temporal boundaries for the marine resources assessment.
-Anticipated spatial boundaries are presented in Table 6.2-1 and Table 6.2-2 (Figure 6.2-7 and Figure 6.2-8).
+Anticipated spatial boundaries are presented in Table 6.2.1 and Table 6.2.2 (Figure 6.2.8 and Figure 6.2.9).
 Project-specific effects on marine resources will be assessed within the LAA while cumulative effects of regional and reasonably foreseeable future projects will be assessed within the RAA.
 The Application will also define any administrative or technical boundaries that may constrain the assessment of potential project effects.

-The Project is located in Kitimat Arm, within B.C.'s North Coast Fjord ecosection (RIC 2002), an area that typically has turbid surface waters and hypoxic (low oxygen) deep water.
+The Project is located in Kitimat Arm, within British Columbia's North Coast Fjord ecosection (RIC 2002), an area that typically has turbid surface waters and hypoxic (low oxygen) deep water.
 Sediment loading occurs from major watercourses in the area such as the Kitimat River.
 The foreshore environment in the Project Area is a mixture of bedrock, boulder, cobble and gravel, beyond which steep and rocky walls lead to approximately 100 m depth where the substrate changes to soft sediment.